UniMath/UniMath/UniMath/README.md

   its type may vary from one version of Coq to another.
 Coq's current behavior is also unlikely to be duplicated precisely by a future proof assistant.

+Our files don't adhere yet to all of these conventions, but it's a goal we strive for.

 Another advantage of coding in this style is that the proofs should be easier to transport to another proof assistant.